Oredelight/Oredelight/README.md

 I’ve got a few pinned projects below, and my favorite one is <a href="https://github.com/Oredelight/Personal-Blog">Personal Blog</a>.

-Currently working on some personal projects.
+Currently building a Job board Scraper API.

 ### Fun Facts: